feyroozecode/node_api_setup/README.md

    # node_api_setup
-A NodeJs Base App for Good Setup of NodeJs using Typescript with MongoDb Projects based on Good practices Use usgin thoses packages :
+A NodeJs Base App to get Started a new NodeJs Project using Typescript with MongoDb,  based on Good practices , so all good contributions is welcome thank you .
+Use usgin thoses packages :
 - express.js => https://www.npmjs.com/package/express
 - mongoose   => https://www.npmjs.com/package/mongoose